krishauser/GEMstack/MLops/mlops_api_gemstack/README.md

 ```bash
 mlops record-rosbag TOPICS_FILE ROSBAG_FILE_NAME SOURCE --delete_rosbag
 ```
-- **Description:** Uploading a new bag dataset to the server.
-If the dataset name existed, it will update an existing dataset.
+- **Description:** Record and uploading a new rosbag dataset to the server.
 - **Parameters:**
-  - `TOPICS_FILE`: A text file containing the topics that want rosbag to record.
+  - `TOPICS_FILE`: A text file containing the topics that you want rosbag to record.
 One topic per line.
   - `ROSBAG_FILE_NAME`: The name you want the final rosbag file to have.
   - `SOURCE`: The source description of the bag dataset.
   - `--delete_rosbag`: A optional flag if you want to delete the rosbag after uploading.